Lectured by: Jan Pechanec, Vladimír Kotal

 This seminar is primarily targeting people who have no prior experience with the C language.
 However, anybody is welcome, especially after the first elementary lectures.

-Note that there is Eduroam WiFi available in the SU2 lab.
+There is Eduroam WiFi available in the SU2 lab.

 Subscribe here to c-prog-lang-l email conference hosted on mbox.ms.mff.cuni.cz.